 They validate whether customer segments or operational groupings are statistically meaningful, improving the reliability of analytics used in decisions.

-Tell us your URL and what feels slow.
-We’ll point to the first thing to fix.
+Tell us what model or clustering problem you are working through.
+We will point to the first thing to verify.